 Social Actors Project - What is the stake of socio-political actors in the climate-policy agenda in Germany?

-We asked ourselves what role socio-political actors such as trade unions, social and welfare organizations, church organizations, environmental associations and the climate movement play and could play in the current climate policy debate.
-In a project funded by the Allianz Foundation, we, Gerd and Julia from the Berlin Governance Platform, addressed this question and went in search of opinions, experiences, success stories and failures.
+The Social Actors Project asks what role socio-political actors such as trade unions, social and welfare organisations, church organisations, environmental associations and the climate movement play and could play in the current climate policy debate.
+In this project, which is funded by the Allianz Foundation, we have examined this question and collated opinions, experiences, success stories and failures.

-As part of this project, we conducted over 25 interviews with representatives of major civil society actors.
-We also asked people from foundations and networks, as well as academics, for their assessments.
+As part of this project, we conducted over 30 interviews with representatives of major civil society players.
+We also asked people from foundations and networks as well as academics for their opinions.

 Socio-political actors in Germany are increasingly working together to advance the socio-ecological transformation.
-We explore the opportunities of these alliances and alliances to provide advice and positive examples.
-In a workshop, we want to discuss a topic that was prominently mentioned in almost all interviews: the tension between headquarters and member base or employees.
-The aim of the workshop is to provide impulses for daily work, to offer networking opportunities with other actors, and to exchange tips.
+We are exploring the opportunities offered by these alliances and alliances in order to provide advice and positive examples.
+In a first workshop in June, we discussed a topic that was raised prominently in almost all of the interviews: the tension between headquarters and the member base or employees.
+The aim of the workshop was to provide participants with inspiration for their day-to-day work, offer networking opportunities with other stakeholders and exchange tips.

 DURATIONJanuary 2023 - August 2023 (8 months)